 DIALECTIAL BEHAVIOR THERAPY

-Art Therapy is a type of expressive therapy that taps into the creative and subconscious processes.
-The goal of art therapy is to bring the subconscious process into the forefront to help increase awareness, reduce stress and uncomfortable emotions and improve self-esteem.
+Creative Process group is a type of interactive and expressive therapy that taps into the creative and subconscious processes.
+The goal of this group is to support bringing the subconscious process into the forefront to help increase awareness, reduce stress and uncomfortable emotions and improve self-esteem.
 We all have a creative part of ourselves, but there is no need to be a "good artist" in order to join the group.
 The group is divided into three sections: check-in, create and process.
 The check-in is a brief time to welcome the group and introduce any new members.
 During create time, you will be given an individualized art prompt to work on until process time, when the group reconvenes and shares their art.
 Process time is non-judgmental, allows for feedback from therapists and peers, and encourages self-reflection.
 Art supplies are provided.

 Process Group is a safe place to experiment with new ways of expressing oneself and connecting with others.
 The group is unstructured and open format, meaning there is no agenda and group discussions are not topical in nature.
 Members will be encouraged to express feelings and thoughts openly.
 The group space is an opportunity to develop a greater understanding of self and healthy interpersonal relationships with others, deepen empathy, increase mindfulness and the ability to just notice with the option of effective reaction.
 The hope is that each member will eventually be able to apply what they have learned in the process group to their daily lives.